Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Through education, critical thinking and collaboration students were able to see what was already happening in our community to address this UNGoal.
+It increased their awareness of this issue.

 Did the resource encourage new ways of thinking and talking about the value food?